Szydłów: History

 First mention of Szydłów comes from the year 1191, in documents of Sandomierz Collegiate church.
 At that time, the village was owned by Polish Kings, located along the Vistula merchant road, which was of major importance in the late Middle Ages.
 On July 1, 1329, Szydłów was incorporated as a town on Środa Śląska town law (see also: Magdeburg rights).

 In the mid-14th century, King Casimir III the Great founded here a fortified castle and the Church of Saint Ladislaus.
 The town was surrounded by a defensive wall, with three gates—Kraków Gate, Opatów Gate, and Water Gate.
 Soon afterwards, Szydłów became the seat of a starosta, and first artisans came here, as well as Jewish settlers.
-The town was located in Lesser Poland's Sandomierz Voivodeship, and its location helped wine, cattle and hops merchants, who would go with their goods to Sandomierz.
+It was a royal town of the Kingdom of Poland, administratively located in the Wiślica County in the Sandomierz Voivodeship in the Lesser Poland Province.
+Its location helped wine, cattle and hops merchants, who would go with their goods to Sandomierz.
 In the 16th century, Szydłów emerged as a center of cloth-making.
 Also, tailors, bakers, shoemakers, iron smiths, saddle makers, sword makers and pot makers worked here, there also was a brewery.
 In 1528, waterworks and bath houses were opened, and in 1564, the town had 180 houses, of which 49 were located on the market square, but next year, large parts of Szydłów burned in a fire.
-At that time, a number Jews settled in the town, who in 1534–1564 built first synagogue.
+At that time, a number Jews settled in the town, who in 1534–1564 built the first synagogue.

 Good times came to an end in the first half of the 17th century.
 In 1630 Szydłów was burned by rebellious soldiers of fortune, who were not paid their salaries.
 Unable to enter the fortified town, the mercenaries set the suburbs on fire, and the blaze reached Szydłów.
 Swedish invasion of Poland (1655–1660), and the invasion of troops of George II Rakoczi (see Treaty of Radnot) brought almost complete destruction, after which town's population shrank from 1,300 to 350, and the number of houses was reduced to 54 (as for 1663).
 After these conflicts, Szydłów never recovered to its previous prosperity.
 In 1789, Szydłów had a stone town hall, 5 mills on the Ciekąca river and 196 houses, many of them abandoned.
 The castle was ruined, and by 1827, the number of houses grew to 202, and the population reached 1,550.